-To do that, we must first have some URI to receive the responses (remember, we are using async responses).
+Since we opted for asynchronous responses, we must first have some URI to receive the responses (you can skip the callback URI part if using synchronous responses).

-You can do that by using waithook which is an in browser service for receiving HTTP requests, just what we need - just follow the link, choose a "Path Prefix" (for example john_q and press "Subscribe".
+You can do that by using waithook which is an in browser service for receiving HTTP requests, just what we need just follow the link, choose a "Path Prefix" (for example john_q) and press "Subscribe".